venkatapramod/CURRENCY---CONVERTER/README.md

 Search by country name, currency code, or currency name

+📊 Project Impact:

+Your currency converter can:

+Help travelers with currency calculations

+Assist traders with crypto conversions

+Serve as a learning tool for students

+Be used by businesses for quick conversions

 🎨 Beautiful User Interface

 🌗 Dark / Light Mode with smooth transitions